solta-dev/gentity/README.md

 	StrA  string    `gentity:"unique=test_str_a"`
 	TimeA time.Time `gentity:""`
 }
 ```

+If your tables names in singular form, please specify `--singular` flag in go:generate command

 3. Prepare to use entities:
 ```go
 // Get connection from pgx pool